gradientspace/geometry3cpp/README.md

 # Packaging / Build Output

-Currently a dll.
+Currently a dll, output to visual studio build folders, ie *build\Win64_Debug* or *_Release*.

+You can switch to a static .lib by editing *src\CMakeLists.txt* and commenting/uncommenting the relevant block (see comments in file)

 No packaging as of yet.
+You will have to add the various header source folders to other projects.
+Sorry!! (happy to take PRs here!)

 # Testing